dmx2/CAR-T/README.md

 ### Dr. Lung-Ji Chang Paper Breakdown

+Dr. Chang is the President of the Shenzhen Geno-Immune Medical Institute and has been developing CAR-T therapies for cancer, and recently, has begun a clinical trial for using CAR-T therapy in autoimmune diseases (NCT05459870).
+The following is a breakdown and notes of all his papers related to CAR-T therapy (still in progress).

 **2015 - Blood <br /> First-in-man CD123-specific chimeric antigen receptor-modified T cells for the treatment of refractory acute myeloid leukemia** <br /> [Link](https://ashpublications.org/blood/article/126/23/3778/93119/First-in-Man-CD123-Specific-Chimeric-Antigen)

 - Study type: Clinical case report